Termites –The Stuff of Every Homeowner’s Nightmare!

 - Soil is treated before any slab placement resulting in a chemical barrier between the slab and the masonry

-- Chemical treatment comprises of: i) Excavation site treated from all sides viz. bottom, sides; ii) holes made in earth and filled with chemicals prior laying slab on grade; iii) outer perimeter of construction treated with chemical; iv) pipe beddings reinforced with chemicals to secure the piping
+- Chemical treatment comprises of i) Excavation site treated from all sides viz. bottom, sides; ii) holes made in the earth and filled with chemicals prior laying slab on grade; iii) outer perimeter of construction treated with chemical; iv) pipe beddings reinforced with chemicals to secure the piping

 Technical preparedness: an important aspect